Balou9/dd-reverse-string/README.md

 the new deployment.
 It ensures that the lambda handler reads a string from S3,
 reverses it and puts its into another S3 bucket.

-An example string is being copied to the bucket to provide a string
-for the lambda handler to perform the reversion on.
+A sample string is copied into the bucket to provide a string for the lambda handler.

 ### Test cases